ethereum/remix-ide/docs/static_analysis.md

 Static code analysis is a process of debugging code by examining it without executing it.

-The `Solidity Analyzers` plugin gangs three analysis tools together to performs static analysis on Solidity smart contracts.
+The `Solidity Analyzers` plugin gangs three analysis tools together to perform static analysis on Solidity smart contracts.
 Each tool checks for security vulnerabilities and bad development practices, among other issues.
 It can be activated from Remix `Plugin Manager`.

 ![](images/a-ssa-activate.png)

 `Solidity Analyzers` can also be loaded clicking on `Solidity` icon in the featured plugins section of Remix's home tab.
-This button loads the following plugins: Solidity Compiler, Soldity Unit Testing, and Static Analyzers.
+This button loads the following plugins: Solidity Compiler, Solidity Unit Testing, and Static Analyzers.

 `Solidity Analyzers` uses these tools:
 - [Remix Analysis](#remix-analysis): a basic analysis tool
-- [Solhint linter](): a Solidity linter for code and style guide validations
+- [Solhint linter](https://github.com/protofire/solhint#rules): a Solidity linter for code and style guide validations
-- Slither Static Analysis: a comprehensive static analysis tool
+- [Slither Static Analysis](https://github.com/crytic/slither#slither-the-solidity-source-analyzer): a comprehensive static analysis tool

 **NOTE:** Slither can only be used when Remix is connected to the local computer's filesystem with [Remixd](remix.html).